 To see a map of Banff’s campground locations, use the brochure Backcountry Trails in Banff National Park to help you plan the best trip for you and your group.

 Rustic trail shelters located at Egypt Lake and Bryant Creek can be booked online (reservation.pc.gc.ca) or by calling: 1-877-RESERVE (1-877-737-3783).
-They can be booked in the same way as campsites with an added surcharge of $6.80 / person / night.
+They can be booked in the same way as campsites with an added surcharge per person per night.
 Dogs are not permitted in backcountry shelters.

 Alpine huts maintained by the Alpine Club of Canada are available to club members and non-club members.
 For information and reservations, visit the Alpine Club of Canada.